-3.1.2 Launch phase environment
+3.1.2 Launch Phase Environment

 According to C-1 ISRO the SIR-2 S/C safety heater power is not available for a period of up to 2 hours after lift-off.
-Based on this information MPS computed the temperature profiles of the SHRU and the O-Box during the lift-off phase (see [RD1]).
-The lift-off phase was then simulated with real hardware (STM and PFM) by TV-testing at MPS.
+Based on this information MPS computed the temperature profiles of the SHRU and the O-Box during the lift-off phase (see [RD1]) and TV-tested the units accordingly.

-3.1.3 Lunar orbit phase
+3.1.3 Orbit Phase